jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 Each person’s journey is unique.
 What worked for me won’t be universal.
 But maybe something I share may be of assistance to someone, somewhere.

 # Like a Punch to the Gut
 Losing your job can feel like getting punched in the gut.
 While the loss of an income stream creates practical challenges, job loss can also result in a loss of identity.
 I suspect that many software developers attribute a great deal of their personal identity to being paid software professionals.
-It becomes a personal loss when our occupations taken from us, especially if it becomes an extended period of unemployment.
-We question whether we'll ever practice our trade again.
-Will we regain a sense of ourselves?
+It becomes a personal loss when our occupations are taken from us, especially if it becomes an extended period of unemployment.
+We question whether we’ll ever practice our trade again or regain a sense of ourselves.

 ## It's not personal, it's strictly business.
 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/0*6coWXSV5RhWta-G_.jpg" alt="Quote from The Godfather" title="Image Source: https://abhishekvpaul.medium.com/everybody-matters-its-not-personal-only-business-1ba35d772689" width = "40%" align="right" style="padding-right: 35px;">

 Losing your job is rarely a judgement upon your value or worth as a software developer.
-While it may be difficult to stomach while the sting of a pink slip is still fresh, take some degree of solice from the ___The Godfather___: _It's not personal, it's strictly business._
+While it may be difficult to stomach while the sting of a pink slip is still fresh, take some degree of solace from ___The Godfather___: _It's not personal, it's strictly business._

 I witnessed a few coworkers being let go due to poor performance, but it was rare.
-Most had ample warning to adjust.
+When performance issues surface, good management will work with the individual to address it.
+Most people let go for performance reasons had ample warning and opportunity to adjust.

 I witnessed many more cases of those being let go because they were at the wrong place at the wrong time.
-The company needed to reduce expenses, and they were on the project being cancelled, or they worked at the location being shutdown, or the short straw was drawn for them.
-Sometimes for large layoffs, I got the feeling that HR decided who was cut to ensure that no protected group was targeted who might file a class action lawsuit against the company.
+The company needed to reduce expenses, and they were on the project being cancelled, or they worked at the location being shut down, or the short straw was drawn for them.
+In large layoffs, decisions sometimes felt driven more by spreadsheets and legal risk management than by any assessment of individual value.

 ## Most of us are Mercenaries
 <img src="https://m.media-amazon.com/images/I/517W+fhalTL._SY466_.jpg" alt="Live Rich Book Cover" title="Image Source: https://www.amazon.com/Live-Rich-Everything-Need-Know/dp/0887309348" width = "20%" align="right" style="padding-right: 35px;">